almachelouche/middleman/content/email/IN/enews/003/prospects.md

 color='lightblue'

   title = '''Project Sujal'''
-  copy = '''Scarcity of clean drinking water is one of the biggest issues faced by children of rural India.
-Click the link below to witness how Ford is saving thousands of children by treating this issue as a core area for community development''' cta1_text = '''WATCH NOW''' cta1_url = '''https://youtu.be/1pnin7wzbes''' cta1_link_name = '''sujal'''
+  copy = '''Scarcity of clean drinking water is one of the biggest issues facing children in rural India.
+Discover what Ford is doing to ensure these communities have access to life's most vital resource.''' cta1_text = '''WATCH NOW''' cta1_url = '''https://youtu.be/1pnin7wzbes''' cta1_link_name = '''sujal'''